Unity-Technologies/com.unity.integrations.shotgrid/Shotgun/Packages/com.unity.integrations.shotgun/Documentation~/installPython.md

 https://www.python.org/ftp/python/2.7.15/python-2.7.15.amd64.msi

 The Python interpreter should be in a location listed in the PATH environment variable.
-* Install PySide and rpyc
+* Install PySide and RPyC
     * In a command prompt, go to c:\Python27\Scripts
     * pip.exe install PySide
     * pip.exe install rpyc